sikron/rsql-search/README.md

 transformer be used for this?
 Is e.g. such a path expression supported: `director.firstName==John`?
 * the EntityManager is needed for the "rsql-jpa".
 How can this be used together with Spring and especially the `@Repository` instances?
+  * see the baeldung example. a own specification generation can be implemented for a custom RSQLVisitor.
 * the "rsql-jpa" cannot compare Dates - see the baeldung example and create a custom `Specification`, which supports this
+  * the newest version 2.0.7-SNAPSHOT can. it is not in maven, though. i built it locally and used it as dependency.